Estimate Semester Burnout Risk

 Why Winging It Costs More Than Planning

 You registered for 18 credits because you wanted to graduate a semester early.
-By week six, you're running on caffeine, skipping meals, and your grades in two classes have already slipped below where they started.
-A semester credit load and burnout risk estimator would have flagged that schedule before the semester began — not because 18 credits is always too many, but because your specific combination of courses, work hours, and commitments made it unsustainable.
+By week six, you're running on caffeine, skipping meals, and your grades in two classes have already started slipping.
+A burnout risk estimator would have caught that before the semester started.
+Not because 18 credits is always too many, but because your specific combination of courses, work hours, and other commitments did not leave enough room in the week.

 Inside the Planning Logic